Getting the mouse to work in MS-DOS

 DEVICE=C:\Windows\MOUSE.SYS

-The above two lines are examples, if either file is located in another directory you would need to substitute the C:\Windows\ for the directory containing the file.
+The two lines above are examples.
+If either file is located in another directory, substitute the C:\Windows\ for the directory containing the file.